This is the default message for the success message

 Henri Le Roux:

-Looking to create something different he came up with the idea of using salted butter, an ingredient that Bretagne is famous for, as a sweet, quickly coming up with salted butter caramel, which understandably became an instant international success and a registered trademark (CBS for Caramel au Beurre Salé or Salted Butter Caramel). www.chocolatleroux.eu/
+Looking to create something different, he came up with the idea of using salted butter, an ingredient that Bretagne is famous for, and creatd the salted butter caramel from it.
+It became an instant international success and a registered trademark (CBS for Caramel au Beurre Salé or Salted Butter Caramel). www.chocolatleroux.eu/

 - 1 rue de Bourbon le Chateau, 75006